datanav/docs/technical/invoiced-woocommerce.rst

      - "string"

-Invoiced Items to Woocommerce Product
+Invoiced Items to WooCommerce Product
 -------------------------------------
-Every Invoiced Items will be synchronized with a Woocommerce Product.
+Every Invoiced Items will be synchronized with a WooCommerce Product.

-Once a link between a Invoiced Items and a Woocommerce Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Invoiced Items and a WooCommerce Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Invoiced Items and a Woocommerce Product:
+The following properties are synchronized between a Invoiced Items and a WooCommerce Product:

 .. list-table::
    :header-rows: 1

    * - Invoiced Items Property
-     - Woocommerce Product Property
+     - WooCommerce Product Property
-     - Woocommerce Data Type
+     - WooCommerce Data Type
    * - name
      - name
      - "string"